PrashanthiVelpula/GVSU-CIS641-InternationalTechies/docs/proposal-template.md

 # Anticipated Problems

-**Backend Selection:** Selecting between MongoDB and Firebase could be difficult.
+**Backend Selection**: Selecting between MongoDB and Firebase could be difficult.
-**Data Syncing:** Maintaining the front end and backend in perfect sync can be difficult, especially if real-time updates are involved.
+**Data Syncing**: Maintaining the front end and backend in perfect sync can be difficult, especially if real-time updates are involved.
-**Authentication:** Especially when incorporating Firebase, implementing secure authentication for store managers may provide challenges.
+**Authentication**: Especially when incorporating Firebase, implementing secure authentication for store managers may provide challenges.